 Application Instructions and Contents

-Applications should be sent to PCCE’s Faculty Director Jennifer Arlen, and should include a cover email, unofficial transcript, and curriculum vitae.
+Applications should be sent to PCCE’s Faculty Director Jennifer Arlen and Joseph Facciponti and should include a cover email, unofficial transcript, and curriculum vitae.
+1L students who are interested in becoming involved in PCCE are encouraged to contact Carolyn Pautz to seek out volunteering opportunities.

 PCCE Course Prerequisite